Together We Can Complete the Dream!

 have the best possible opportunity to succeed.

-To bridge the achievement gap, children in poverty need a lot more than academic instruction.
-Head Start is a school-readiness program that narrows the achievement gap between children in poverty and those of higher incomes.
-By focusing on core competencies, our teachers systematically prepare children for educational success.
+To bridge the achievement gap, children from at-risk backgrounds need a lot more than academic instruction.
+Head Start is a school-readiness program that narrows the achievement gap by delivering comprehensive early childhood services and partnering with parents to systematically prepare children for educational success.

 We are in the final phase of our capital campaign.
 The children currently on our waiting list could fill two classrooms but we do not have space to serve them.

 Head Start is a national, comprehensive early education program for children from at-risk backgrounds from birth to age five.
 From early math and reading skills to confidence and resilience, we help children build the abilities they need to be successful in school and life.
 We engage parents as equal partners with their child's teacher, and work closely with the local community to adapt to what each area needs.
 The results of Head Start are astounding.
 According to a study of Head Start graduates, Head Start increases earnings, employment, and family stability, and decreases grade repetition, special education, welfare dependency, and arrests.

 Head Start offers much more than academic instruction.
 Our program addresses the many factors that contribute to school success, and provides services that prepare children to learn and grow.
 These services include health and developmental screenings, nutritious meals, home visits, mental health services, and referrals to community resources.

 Clackamas County Children’s Commission (CCCC) was formed in 1972 to operate a Head Start program, and has proven itself as a stable resource for families in need.
 In 2007, we received funding for 86 Early Head Start children from birth to three years of age.
 Our mission is to support the growth of healthy children and families, positive parenting and school readiness.
 Clackamas County Children’s Commission Head Start serves 714 children throughout the county in its 11 Head Start centers.